by Alice Louey

 Traditional Chinese Medicine for Sleep Disorders and Problems

 Chinese medicine treatment may be able to assist with the stress of the constant cycle of waking up, rushing around busily, and then trying to get to sleep.
 From a Traditional Chinese Medicine perspective, sleeplessness can be caused by various deficiencies or excesses within the body, such as stagnant energy in the liver, the accumulation of phlegm in the body, a yin deficiency in the spleen or kidneys, or a depleted gallbladder – every individual is different, and there is no “one size fits all”.
-By reducing the excesses or deficiencies in your body, TCM stress treatments and advice because they may induce relaxation, calm the body and mind, so that you can rest more deeply at night.
+By reducing the excesses or deficiencies in your body, TCM stress treatments and advice can induce relaxation, calm the body and mind, so that you can rest more deeply at night.